You might find this question uncomfortable but…

 Have you seen a dead body?

 I’ve learned that once life escapes the human body, it turns stiff.
-It becomes unresponsive, very unresponsive that it doesn’t seem real.
+It becomes unresponsive that it no longer looks real.
 The body turns into an object, a mere vessel, an empty place where a person once was.
 But it’s nowhere near the person who had it.
 I don’t know, but for me, it is no longer him or her.

 Your soul is who you are.
 When your soul is gone, you’re gone.
 Where your soul is, that’s where you are.
 And since it does not die, whatever changes you do with it can stay forever.
 This means if you spend your whole life beautifying it, you will be beautiful forever.